crocs-muni/RSABias/README.md

 To summarize, in order to fully replicate our experiments, one must do:

 1. Download our datasets (see below).
-2. Use our [feature vector](TBA) to count distribution of the features on the whole dataset. (`dist+plot` task).
-The output of this task can be found at [model/distributions](TBA) folder.
+2. Use our [feature vector](https://github.com/crocs-muni/RSABias/tree/master/rsabias/model#5p_5q_blum_mod_rocajson) to count the distribution of the features on the whole dataset. (`dist+plot` task).
+The output of this task can be found at [model/distributions](https://github.com/crocs-muni/RSABias/tree/master/rsabias/model/transformations) folder.
 3. Split the key sources into multiple groups with the help of automated clustering. (`group` task).
-The output of this task can be found at [model/groups](TBA) folder.
+The output of this task can be found at [model/groups](https://github.com/crocs-muni/RSABias/tree/master/rsabias/model/groups) folder.
 4. Split and filter the dataset into training and test part (`split` and `filter` tasks)
 5. Build the model. (`build` task)
 6. Evaluate the performance of the model. (`evaluate` task)
-7. Possibly classify the [batch-gcd dataset](TBA). (`batch-gcd` task)
+7. Possibly classify the [batch-gcd dataset](https://github.com/crocs-muni/RSABias/tree/master/datasets/BatchGCD-primes-only). (`batch-gcd` task)
 8. Possibly visualize the model performance. (`visualize` task)

-We present further description of the utilized data structures (groups, features, ...) in the [model folder](https://github.com/matusn/RSABias/tree/master/model).
+We present a further description of the utilized data structures (groups, features, ...) in the [model folder](https://github.com/crocs-muni/RSABias/tree/master/rsabias/model).

 ## Dataset